triton-inference-server/third_party/libevhtp/libevhtp/README.markdown

 ## Overview
 ***

 Libevhtp was created as a replacement API for Libevent's current HTTP API.
 The reality of libevent's http interface is that it was created as a JIT server, meaning the developer never thought of it being used for creating a full-fledged HTTP service.
-Infact I am under the impression that the libevent http API was designed almost as an example of what you can do with libevent.
+In fact I am under the impression that the libevent http API was designed almost as an example of what you can do with libevent.
 It's not Apache in a box, but more and more developers are attempting to use it as so.

 ### Libevent's HTTP pitfalls
 ***